sharkfinAI/sharkfinApp/README.md

 Runs: Ubuntu +22.04 and MAC OS.
 Free for now.

 Star our Repo if you enjoy our app.
-Follow in X @SharkfinAI, Discord: SharkFinAI and website: https://sharkfinai.io for news and official updates.
+Follow on X @SharkfinAI, Discord: SharkFinAI and website: https://sharkfinai.io for news and official updates.

 ## Why SharkFin